nterreri/thesis/report/chapter6.md

-Finally and most importantly, it may be desirable to investigate information-retrieval techniques to extract information from the conversation data gathered during conversations, not as a way to fill the questionnaire (as originally intended, see Section 3.2) but to produce summaries of user concerns for the clinician.
+Finally and most importantly, it may be desirable to investigate information-retrieval techniques to extract information from the conversation data gathered during conversations, not necessarily as a way to fill the questionnaire (as originally intended, see Section 3.2) but to focus on producing summaries of user concerns for the clinician.
 One of the biggest obstacles to providing cancer patients with better care is the time it takes to create a care plan.
 Through the extraction of information about the patient's concerns ahead of time, it may be possible